 The Middle School curriculum consists of both core subjects and electives.
 The core subject areas include English, Mathematics, Social Studies, Science, Physical Education/Health, Arabic and Islamic Education (for Muslim students).
 Electives offered include Art, Coding & Robotics, Mixed Media, Drama, Music, French, Spanish, Dance, Strength Training and Sport Leadership.
 Please note Grade 6 has the opportunity to try a range of electives before selecting three to study in Grade 7 and Grade 8.
 The Middle School learning program strives to provide meaningful learning experiences for students enriched with opportunities for students to be thinkers, inquirers, innovators and responsible digital citizens.
-A strong advisory program.
+A strong advisory program is integrated into our 'Community, Respect, Empathy & Wellbeing' (CREW) program.
 This program offers opportunities for students to work on personal projects which foster their Future Fluent mindsets and advanced technology applications, as well as their project management and design thinking skills.